poum/cucumber-json2report/README.md

 * dynamic status charts for scenarios and steps, for all features or for a single one
 * pretty feature result listing with status, duration, and comments for features, scenarios, and steps; tags for features and scenarios
 * screenshot navigator

+### Local install

+If you nedd /want use a local installation of ExtJS (on local network by example), tou have to:
+1. get sencha extjs 4.1.1a on http://www.sencha.com/products/extjs/download/ (dual Gnu GPL v3 and commercial license)
+2. extract it and link it as `extjs` in the `js` sub directory
+3. use `index.html` instead of `quickstart.html`.

 ### Configuration